natangsantos/natangsantos.github.io/_tabs/about.md

 ---
 ## Studies & Researches

 I am expected to graduate with a degree in Information Security by august 2025.

 My academic focus has been on cybersecurity network defense strategies exploring the application of machine learning models in Intrusion Detection Systems (IDS), aiming to enhance threat detection efficiency.
+Currently part of [Detect AI](https://detectai.fatecourinhos.edu.br/) research lab.

 ## Work Experience

 **Security Champion**, Compass UOL
 *Mai/2024 – Actual*